 With the foundation of two women's colleges at the University of Cambridge, in 1869 and 1871, the intellectual life of the city underwent a profound shift.
 Prior to the 1869, the formal education of Britian's elite had invariably been an all-male affair.
-The story of Cambridge women's struggles to be accepted as students and gain recognition within the university has been told many times.
-Somewhat less attention has however been paid to the ways in which Cambridge women - despite being excluded from the university proper until the late 1940s - not only participated in, but actually began to influence, the intellectual life of the university from the moment that the colleges were founded.
-Here, I discuss how the scientific research of one early college fellow, Marion Greenwood, had rather more influence on physiological research in the city and beyond than has hitherto been recognized.
+The story of women's struggles to be accepted as students and gain recognition within the universities of Oxford and Cambridge has been told many times.
+Somewhat less attention has however been paid to the ways in which women - despite being excluded from the university proper until the late 1940s - not only participated in, but actually began to influence, the intellectual life of the university from the moment that the colleges were founded.
+Here, I will concentrate on the Cambridge context to highlight one way in which women influenced elite university life in Britain from the very beginnings of their arrival there.
+In particular, I investigate how the scientific research of one early college fellow, Marion Greenwood, had rather more influence on physiological research in the university than has hitherto been recognized.

 Greenwood arrived at Girton, the first-founded of the two colleges, in 1879.
 The daughter of a Hull shipping agent, she had attended the Girls’ Grammar School in Bradford before moving to the city.
 At Cambridge Greenwood found much encouragement for her scientific interests.
 The Bathurst studentships, founded at Girton's sister college Newnham to support womens’ advanced study in the sciences, were established four years after her arrival, and she found herself the second ever recipient of the award.